-Here's how to back up your Switch save data to the cloud — just in case...
+Here's how to back up your Switch save data to the cloud — just in case

 That's it!
 You're saved.

 There it is!
 We're so excited Nintendo is finally on board with cloud saves and keeping up with other consoles — we know how devastating it is to lose progress on all the best Nintendo Switch games that you've clocked many hours on.
+While some may opt to save their progress on microSD cards, this option is no doubt convenient.
 Nintendo was a little late to the party this time, but better late than never!

+Betas never stop: The first developer beta for watchOS 8.5 is out now!